Bengals return to AFC championship with 27-10 rout of Bills

 ORCHARD PARK, N.Y.
 (AP) — Buffalo Bills safety Damar Hamlin made his first public appearance Sunday since going into cardiac arrest three weeks ago during a game.
 He waved to fans from a suite at the Bills’ Highmark Stadium during the first half of their AFC divisional playoff loss to the Cincinnati Bengals.
 The stadium erupted when an image of the recovering Hamlin filled the massive end zone screens and fans turned toward the glass-enclosed suite and cheered.
 The 24-year-old safety had not been seen in public since he needed to be resuscitated on the field in Cincinnati on Jan.
 2, but he has been making regular visits to the stadium to see teammates.

 SANTA CLARA, Calif.
-(AP) — Dallas kicker Brett Maher missed his fifth extra point of the postseason when his first attempt against San Francisco was blocked.
+(AP) — Dallas kicker Brett Maher missed his fifth extra point of the postseason when his first attempt against San Francisco was blocked before making two field-goal tries.
 The Cowboys stuck with Maher for the divisional-round game against the 49ers even after he set an NFL record with four misses last Monday night against Tampa Bay before making his final try.
 The move looked questionable after Maher’s first attempt against the 49ers was low and blocked by Samson Ebukam.
+Maher fared much better on field goals, making a 25-yarder in the third quarter and a 43-yarder in the fourth.

 Chiefs’ Henne delivers with Mahomes hobbled in playoff win